 \subsection{Magellan I (Baade) IMACS Observations}

-The Inamori-Magellan Areal Camera \& Spectrograph (IMACS) can perform both imaging and spectroscopy.
-Its detector is made up of eight CCDs which produce an 8192$\times$8192 pixel mosaic, or $27.5'\times27.5'$ (\href{http://www.lco.cl/telescopes-information/magellan/instruments/imacs/user-manual/the-imacs-user-manual}{IMACS User Manual}).
+The Inamori-Magellan Areal Camera and Spectrograph (IMACS) can perform both imaging and spectroscopy.
+Its detector is made up of eight CCDs that produce an 8192$\times$8192 pixel mosaic, or $27.5'\times27.5'$ (\href{http://www.lco.cl/telescopes-information/magellan/instruments/imacs/user-manual/the-imacs-user-manual}{IMACS User Manual}).
 We use the f/2 camera, which has a 30$'$ field-of-view diameter.
-With this field-of-view we are able to capture five comparison stars, but we only use 2MASS J00450309-1518437 (Table~\ref{tab:stars}) in the analysis in order to be consistent with the LDSS3C observations.
+With this field of view we are able to capture five comparison stars, but we only use 2MASS J00450309--1518437 (Table~\ref{tab:stars}) in the analysis in order to be consistent with the LDSS3C observations.

 Between the 2017 and 2018 observations we discovered large instrument systematics that led us to redesign our 2018 mask.
 These systematics and potential solutions are discussed in detail in Section~\ref{subsec:IMACSextract}, but we present this new mask in Figure~\ref{fig:ds9regions}.
-The key improvements to the 2018 mask are 1) slits that are 70$''$ long in the cross-dispersion direction in order to estimate the sky background outside of the extended point-spread-function of the stellar spectra, and 2) ensuring that the area on either side (in the cross-dispersion direction) of the slits has no alignment holes in case we need to model and remove out-of-slit flux.
+The key improvements to the 2018 mask are (1) slits that are 70$''$ long in the cross-dispersion direction in order to estimate the sky background outside of the extended point-spread function of the stellar spectra and (2) ensuring that the area on either side (in the cross-dispersion direction) of the slits has no alignment holes in case we need to model and remove out-of-slit flux.
 The slit widths in the dispersion direction are 10$''$ to avoid light losses.
 We recommend that future users of IMACS for similar observations adopt these features when designing their masks.
-We also cut a calibration mask which is identical to the science mask except with slit widths in the dispersion direction of 0.5$''$.
+We also cut a calibration mask that is identical to the science mask except with slit widths in the dispersion direction of 0.5$''$.